The Locals May Cover Their Arms, Legs, and Hair from Public View During the Day, but Lira to Simits That They’re Watching Chelsea Handler at Midnight

 Two and a half hours after they first arrived, Beefy and Riza were nearly ready to go, with just one more step to complete: channel training.
 Fortunately, Byron and the kids got back home just in time to witness the twenty minute instructional session in how to hold the remote and push the arrow keys up and down.
 Each time an arrow key is pushed, the channel changes, you see.
 Tamam?
 Also essential to this training was an explanation of each station and its programming.
 By this time, we were such good friends, and the afternoon had become so epic, that Beefy actually sat down on the bed…

 which served as a perfect segue into the stretch of pay-per-view channels that made Riza hush his voice and leave out detailed explanation: Hustler, Penthouse, Intimacy…

 Pointing the remote with a steady hand and adopting a carefully-neutral voice, Riza pushed the arrow keys, noting for each one,

 …before clicking again and finishing–to everyone’s relief–with a jubilant “Disney!”

-As soon as the door closed behind them, Groom and I turned to each other, locked eyes, and, together, repeated simultaneously what has since evolved into a recurring marital mantra:
+As soon as the door closed behind them, Byron and I turned to each other, locked eyes, and, together, repeated simultaneously what has since evolved into a recurring marital mantra:

 “Erotik.
 Erotik.
 Erotik.
 Erotik.
 Erotik.”